Hard disk failures | Logical and Mechanical failures

 We can never emphasize enough on this, so please,

-DO NOT, whatever the problem is, take the enclosure apart Hard drives are assembled in clean rooms (cleaner than surgical rooms) and then sealed.
+DO NOT, whatever the problem is, take the hard disc steel case apart Hard drives are assembled in clean rooms (cleaner than surgical rooms) and then sealed.
 Hard drive platters spin at a rate of 4,200 to 10,000 rotations per minute.
 Opening the hard disk drive to inspect the contents, by anyone but properly trained personnel in a controlled environment, could lead to contamination of the magnetic media.
 Damage can occur because the read/write heads move at a very close distance to the spinning hard drive platters.
 As the platters spin, it is only a matter of time before the head comes into contact with dust or debris on the platter.
 At this point, an impact will occur, the surface of the platter containing the magnetic media will become damaged and the data contained within this magnetic media will be lost forever.
+Opening the drive prior to sending it to a professional recovery firm will increase the cost of recovery.

-DO NOT place drive in the freezer You may be told that putting drive in a thick plastic bag and leaving it in the freezer may get drive working again.
+DO NOT place hard drive in the freezer You may be told that putting drive in a thick plastic bag and leaving it in the freezer may get drive working again.
 Please avoid doing this as there is no evidence that this will work and may cause end up doing more damage than good.
+This goes for leaving it in a bowl of uncooked rice.

-DO NOT restart/shutdown your computer via Windows Always power down your equipment by unplugging the AC adapter and removing the battery.
+DO NOT restart/shutdown your computer via operating system Always power down your equipment by unplugging the AC adapter and removing the battery.
 Do not try and restart computer as affected drive may overwrite sectors containing data causing loss of data.

 Although, these are only some of the issues we as a data recovery company have come across, if your drive is experiencing any of these symptoms OR if it is not listed here, please contact > support detailing the cause of the problem and issues experienced.